Fediseer/pythonseer/README.md

-# pythonseer
+# Pythonseer

-A Python package to interact with Fediseer
+A Python package to interact with [Fediseer](https://fediseer.com)

+# Examples

+See working examples in [examples/](https://github.com/db0/pythonseer/tree/main/examples)